Forward-UIUC-2022F/nishant-balepur-expository-document-generation/README.md

 ## Issues and Future Work

-In this section, please list all know issues, limitations, and possible areas for future improvement.
-For example:
+Below, we list some possible areas for improvement:

-* High false negative rate for document classier.
-* Over 10 min run time for one page text.
-* Replace linear text search with a more efficient text indexing library (such as whoosh)
-* Include an extra label of "no class" if all confidence scores low.
+* Difficulty dealing with expository documents that follow less uniform content planning (e.g. Wikipedia)
+* Slightly long inference time for a single document ( ~ 30 sec)

 ## References